Our valley is tucked high in the West Elk Mountains of Colorado, right on the border between the central mountains and

 If you’re coming from farther away, flying to the Gunnison Airport is the way to go.
 The Gunnison-Crested Butte Regional Airport, located in Gunnison, is the closest airport to Crested Butte.
 It serves the communities in the Gunnison Valley with air service on United during the summer and off-seasons and United, American, and Alaska during the winter.
 It’s the easiest way to fly to Crested Butte.

-We have non-stop flights to Crested Butte and Gunnison from two cities on United Airlines for summer 2018.
+We have non-stop flights to Crested Butte and Gunnison from three cities on United Airlines and American Airlines for winter 2018/2019.

 - United Airlines from Denver